OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 Full HSTS adoption is described in a paper called *Testing for Integrity Flaws in Web Sessions* by Stefano Calzavara, Alvise Rabitti, Alessio Ragazzo, and Michele Bugliesi.
 Full HSTS adoption occurs when a host activates HSTS for itself and all its sub-domains.
 Partial HSTS adoption is when a host activates HSTS just for itself.

 With the `Domain` attribute set, session cookies can be shared across sub-domains.
 Use of HTTP with sub-domains should be avoided to prevent the disclosure of unencrypted cookies sent over HTTP.
-To exemplify this security flaw, assume that the website `example.com` activates HSTS without the `includeSubDomains` option.
-The website issues session cookies with the `Domain` attribute set to `example.com`.
+To exemplify this security flaw, assume that the site `example.com` activates HSTS without the `includeSubDomains` option.
+The site issues session cookies with the `Domain` attribute set to `example.com`.
 The following attack is possible:

 1. The victim sends a request to `http://another-site.com`.
 2. The attacker corrupts the corresponding response so that it triggers a request to `http://fake.example.com`.